usi-verification-and-security/opensmt/README.md

 Interpolation is supported for SMT-LIB logics `QF_UF`, `QF_LRA`, and `QF_LIA` in both single-query and incremental mode.
 An example of how SMT-LIB2 file can be extended to instruct OpenSMT to compute interpolants can be found [here](regression_itp/itp_bug_small.smt2).

 ## Contact
-If you have questions, bug reports, or feature requests, please refer to our [GitHub](https://github.com/usi-verification-and-security/opensmt/issues) issue tracker or send us a mail at tomaqa@gmail.com or antti.hyvarinen@gmail.com.
+If you have questions, bug reports, or feature requests, please refer to our [GitHub](https://github.com/usi-verification-and-security/opensmt/issues) issue tracker or send us an email at tomaqa@gmail.com, martin.blicha@gmail.com or antti.hyvarinen@gmail.com.